Security-Onion-Solutions/securityonion-docs/use-cases.rst

 Minimal Network and Host Visibility
 -----------------------------------

 Suppose you have a small network where you want both network visibility and host visibility.
 Install Security Onion and choose the ``Standalone`` option.
-This machine will then sniff network traffic from your tap or span port and also support deploying the :ref:`elastic-agent` to other hosts.
+This machine will then sniff network traffic from your TAP or SPAN port and also support deploying the :ref:`elastic-agent` to other hosts.
 You can read more about the ``Standalone`` option in the :ref:`architecture` section.

 Minimal Enterprise Deployment
 -----------------------------